Student Support Resources

 Disability Services for Students

-Disability Services for Students ensures that programs of the University of Montana are as accessible and usable by students with disabilities as they are for any student.
-We recognize that a “one-size-fits-all” approach is not a sound response to students with disabilities who are seeking to ensure appropriate accommodations, especially during the transition to remote instruction.
+Disability Services for Students ensures that programs of the University of Montana are as accessible, inclusive, and usable by students with disabilities as they are for any student.
+DSS supports students, faculty, and staff with students' accommodation requests, implementation, and general information.

-Please visit the DSS website for the list of services and modifications that we provide.
+Please visit the DSS website for the list of accommodations and services that we provide.